EMT - Fargo

 When are EMT classes held?

-How do I sign up for EMT class?
+How do I sign up for an EMT class?

 What is the job outlook for EMTs?

-For job information, visit the US Bureau of Labor Statistics: EMTs.
+For current job information, please visit the US Bureau of Labor Statistics: EMTs